maxmilton/stage1/README.md

 > Warning: This is alpha software.
 Test thoroughly before using in production.
 Please report any bugs you find!

-Originally a fork of the excellent <https://github.com/Freak613/stage0> project.
+Originally started as a fork of the excellent <https://github.com/Freak613/stage0> project.

 ## TODO